tfabris/BlueGigaEmpeg/README.md

 port, you can use these kinds of serial terminal programs to access the terminal debug interface:

  - The "Serial Monitor" feature built into the Arduino IDE program.
+To run it, launch the Arduino IDE, select the "Tools" menu, then "Serial Monitor".

  - Any third party serial terminal program, such as "Putty".

 When connected to this serial terminal interface, everything you type is sent